awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/consulting-partner-offers.md

  ![\[Relationships and workflow between ISVs, consulting partners, and buyers.\]](http://docs.aws.amazon.com/marketplace/latest/userguide/images/consulting-partner-relationships.png)

 **Note**
-For more information on creating a resell opportunity for a consulting partner, as an ISV, see [ISV setup of resell opportunities](consulting-partner-isv-info.md)\.
+For more information about creating a resell opportunity for a consulting partner, as an ISV, see [Creating a resell opportunity for a consulting partner as an ISV](consulting-partner-isv-info.md)\.
-For more information on creating a private offer for a buyer, as a consulting partner, see [Consulting partner setup of resell opportunities](consulting-partner-info.md)\.
+For more information about creating a private offer for a buyer, as a consulting partner, see [Creating a private offer as a consulting partner](consulting-partner-info.md)\.

 Each consulting partner private offer is visible only to a single buyer, with customized pricing and unique commercial terms to meet that buyer's needs\.
 When creating a private offer, you start from a wholesale cost set by the ISV\.
 Then you mark up that price to create the buyer's offer price\.
 The wholesale cost is determined in one of two ways:
 + **Recurring discount** – An ISV authorizes the consulting partner to resell their product or products at an agreed\-to discount from their list price with a recurring opportunity\.
 This discount allows the consulting partner to continue to resell the product without further price negotiation with the ISV\.
 This discount can be set up to last until a specified date, or indefinitely, until ended by either the ISV or the consulting partner\.